HarshithaV2002/ml-project-premium-prediction/README.md

 - **Split the dataset using train_test_split.**
 - **Trained and evaluated the using Linearn Regression , Ridge Regression and XGBRegressor**
 5. Hyperparameter Tuning
--**Used RandomizedSearchCV on XGBRegressor() to identify the best combination of parameters like:n_estimators, max_depth, learning_rate**
+- **Used RandomizedSearchCV on XGBRegressor() to identify the best combination of parameters like:n_estimators, max_depth, learning_rate**
--**Saved the final optimized model  for deployment.**
+- **Saved the final optimized model  for deployment.**

 ## Model Explanation
-Final Model: XGBRegressor() (Tuned using RandomizedSearchCV) -**XGBoost (Extreme Gradient Boosting) is an advanced ensemble algorithm that combines multiple decision trees to improve accuracy.**
+Final Model: XGBRegressor() (Tuned using RandomizedSearchCV)
+- **XGBoost (Extreme Gradient Boosting) is an advanced ensemble algorithm that combines multiple decision trees to improve accuracy.**
--**It handles both categorical and numerical data efficiently, preventing overfitting via regularization parameters.**
+- **It handles both categorical and numerical data efficiently, preventing overfitting via regularization parameters.**
--**Chosen as the final model because it outperformed Linear and Ridge Regression with ~98% score on test data.***
+- **Chosen as the final model because it outperformed Linear and Ridge Regression with ~98% score on test data.***